How to Obtain a Birth Certificate from ZAGS While Abroad: Complete Guide | Global Docs Pro

 Each subject of the Russian Federation has a ZAGS archive where second copies of vital records are stored.
 If you know at least the subject of the RF (region, territory, republic) where the birth was registered, you can send a request to the ZAGS archive of that subject.
 In the request, indicate the full name of the person, date of birth, and names of parents.
 The archive will search its databases and inform you which specific ZAGS office holds the vital record.
 You can send a request by mail, through Gosuslugi, or through an authorized representative.

-Russia operates the Federal State Information System of Civil Registry Offices (FMIS ZAGS), which combines electronic databases of ZAGS offices across the country.
+Russia operates the Unified State Registry of Civil Registry Records (EGR ZAGS), which combines electronic databases of ZAGS offices across the country.
 Not all records have been digitized (especially old ones), but for records after 2000, the probability of finding information is high.
-Access to FMIS ZAGS is available to ZAGS offices, MFCs, and some other government agencies, so you can ask an authorized representative to contact an MFC with a request to search for a vital record.
+Access to EGR ZAGS is available to ZAGS offices, MFCs, and some other government agencies, so you can ask an authorized representative to contact an MFC with a request to search for a vital record.

 If the Birth Was Registered in the USSR